- Biological Inventions

 - Trademark Litigation

 The relevance of intellectual property as an asset has just surged in the last few decades and has become a strong foot for the economic development of the nations.
 Reasons like global competition, high innovation risks, short product cycle, need for rapid changes in technology, high investments in R&D, production and marketing & more signifies the need to have systems in place which boost up the creation of intellectual property assets.
-An undermined organizational structure which catalyses the research and development of intellectual property assets in a country is taxation.
+An undermined organizational structure which catalyzes the research and development of intellectual property assets in a country is taxation.
 A good IP taxation regime and efficient royalty policies would persuade the authors and artist to come up with more original & artistic work and expand the number of technology or know-how transfers into India.

 This article is a survey of existing tax regime for Intellectual property in India, discussing the treatment of intellectual property under The Income Tax Act and Goods and Service Tax (GST).
 Furthermore, evaluating the tax structure and exemptions for IP in respect of a start-up and SME’s.